Hayle: Hayle Harbour development and regeneration

 In April 2008, ING submitted an outline planning application to the planning department of Penwith District Council.
 As of November 2009, the granting of outline planning permission still depends on the Section 106 Agreement being agreed, a sticking point to this is finalising traffic and transport improvements.

 Outside of the harbour area, Hayle has been the site of a number of successful regeneration schemes; including the ongoing Harveys Foundry project which has seen the development of business and residential units in the hope of attracting employment to the Hayle area; and projects being progressed through the Hayle Area Plan include retail developments.

-Asda opened a large superstore on the South Quay of Hayle in 2015.
+Asda opened a large superstore on the South Quay of Hayle on 24 November 2014.
 The design of the building, by Feilden Clegg Bradley Studios had to fit into its local surroundings because it is situated in an area which is part of a UNESCO world heritage site.
 A new petrol station plan for the store was submitted in 2017.
 Quayside housing, watersports facilities, an arts centre, improved facilities for local fishermen, bars and restaurants are also planned as part of the ongoing regeneration of the area.